GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 #### 1. Run the notebook

-- Take the code on `assets/Vertexpipeline` folder and make you own copy as a standalone git repository.
+- Create a new git repository with the content of `examples/machine-learning-pipeline/assets/Vertexpipeline` folder.
 Take note of this git repository url and clone it in the workbench in your dev project.
 Create a dev branch of the new repository.
-Switch to the dev branch by choosing it in the branch section of the git view.
+Switch to the development branch by choosing it in the branch section of the git view.
 Now go back to the file browser view by clicking the first option on the left bar menu.
 Navigate to the directory you just clone and run [the notebook](https://github.com/GoogleCloudPlatform/terraform-google-enterprise-genai/blob/main/examples/machine-learning-pipeline/assets/Vertexpipeline/census_pipeline.ipynb) cell by cell.
-Pay attention to the instructions and comments in the notebook and don't forget to set the correct values corresponding to your dev project.
+Pay attention to the instructions and comments in the notebook and don't forget to set the correct values corresponding to your development project.

 #### 2. Configure cloud build